Global HR Tech Firm Reward Gateway Announces 117% New Client Growth in North America During Pandemic

 Dental Care Alliance, which has 330 allied practices in 20 states with 4,500 employees, recently launched its Reward Gateway employee engagement platform, stating:

-"Our 30 years of success is due largely to the pride and commitment our people have for their work and to their patients," says Jerry Rhodes, DCA's CEO.
-"By partnering with Reward Gateway we can continue to innovate how we support and recognize our people, and ensure they feel appreciated and connected to our values regardless of where they are located."
+"Our 30 years of success at DCA is due in no small part to the talent of our team members and their fierce commitment providing the best possible care to our patients," says Kelly Stillman, Vice President, Communications Culture.
+"By partnering with Reward Gateway we will continue to lead the industry by innovating, better supporting and recognizing our people, and ensuring they feel appreciated and connected to our U-SMILE values from wherever they serve."

 Reward Gateway also expanded its ability to help organizations connect, recognize and support employees with the launch of exciting new capabilities, including its new Reward Marketplace featuring Amazon for an industry-first flexible redemption offer; a new Microsoft Teams integration; and the ability to consolidate and streamline flexible benefits.